 Importance of the 5 Domains of Language

-While this may sound like more of an educational tidbit it is an important tool nonetheless.
-So why is it important that we know about these 5 domains?
-These domains of language cover all that we do in therapy and the evidenced-based approaches behind our decision making.
+Why is it important that we know about these 5 domains?
+These domains of language cover much of what we (speech-language pathologists [SLPs]) target in language-based therapy and the evidence-based approaches behind our decision-making.
 They include how language delays/disorders are defined and diagnosed.
-They also indicate how we write and segment different types of goals to address a variety of skills.
-When creating goals or giving diagnoses, we examine how an individual uses the different domains of language, and how that differs from the standard rules.
-Each of these domains offers different meanings and contribute to language in different ways.
+They also indicate how we write different types of goals to address a variety of skills.
+When creating goals or giving diagnoses, we examine how an individual uses the different domains of language, and how that differs from what may be expected.
+Each of these domains offers different meanings and contributes to language in different ways.
 Our English language system could not exist in the way that we know it without the careful combination of all of these areas in our everyday discourse.